 Dragging the stylus across the screen moves Samus’ arm cannon, giving you greater accuracy when blasting aliens to smithereens.
 It’s also great when using the grappling hook to reach higher areas too.

 As well as the single player mode, Hunters had a multiplayer mode with four bounty hunters jumping into battle.
-If you had time to chat between dodging bombs and plasma blasts, then the in-inbuilt microphone could be used to catch up with mates at the same time!
+If you had time to chat between dodging bombs and plasma blasts, then the in-built microphone could be used to catch up with mates at the same time!

 Remember I said that there was another Mario Bros.
 RPG that I liked more than Bowser’s Inside Story.
 Well, here it is!

 Mario & Luigi: Partners in Time takes the Number 6 spot in this list of the best Nintendo DS games of all time.
-It’s am absolute classic with four main Mushroom Kingdom characters for the price of two.
+It’s an absolute classic with four main Mushroom Kingdom characters for the price of two.

 Time travel is the main feature of Partners in Time, with Mario, Luigi, Baby Mario, and Baby Luigi taking centre stage for more role-playing action.
-Each character has special abilities that gamers will need to save Princess Peach as they travel through time.
+Each character has special abilities that gamers will need in order to save Princess Peach as they travel through time.